HaschekSolutions/pictshare/README.md

 - Oct.
 10: [Album functionality](#smart-query-system) finally ready

 ## Why would I want to host my own images?
-If you own a server (even an home server) you can host your own PictShare instance so you have full control over your content and can delete images hasslefree.
+If you own a server (even a home server) you can host your own PictShare instance so you have full control over your content and can delete images hasslefree.

 If you're an **app developer** or **sysadmin** you can use it for a centralized image hosting.
 With the simple upload API you can upload images to your PictShare instance and get a nice short URL